 Very little has changed in the house since the Wilsons last lived in it.
 The Stepping Stones Foundation, the non-profit organization to which the house now belongs, endeavors to make the house, now a museum, as authentic and homey as it always was.
 The house reflects the love and warmth of the people who lived in it as well as those who come year after year to see it.

 The Stepping Stones Alano Club is named after the home of Lois and Bill’s home.
+We are not affiliated or endorsed by the historic home of the Wilsons.

 On January 28, 2002, is a “start up cost analysis & projections” report for the Club.
 The first meeting was held at the Reparatory Theater in Newhall on San Fernando Road.
 Subsequent meetings were held at the Hilton Valencia Garden Inn.
 As time went on additional meetings were held in private homes.
 As the needs of the group changed so did the locations.